-The E0C88112 has built in a clock timer that uses the OSC1 oscillation circuit as clock source.
-The clock timer is composed of an 8-bit binary counter that uses the 256 Hz signal dividing fosc1 as its input clock and can read the data of each bit (128-1 Hz) by software.
+The E0C88365 has built in a clock timer that uses the OSC1 oscillation circuit as clock source.
+The clock timer is composed of an 8-bit binary counter that counts a 256 Hz signal from fOSC1 frequency divider and a 60 second counter.
+Each bit data (128 to 1 Hz) of the binary counter can be read by software.
+The second counter cannot be read.
 Normally, this clock timer is used for various timing functions such as clocks.